 The Liquid Crystal Display (LCD) odometer is a combination trip odometer and total odometer.
 The total odometer is normally displayed.
-To see the trip odometer, press and release the "Select" button on the upper right side of the speedometer.
-To zero out the trip odometer, press and release the "Reset" button on the upper left side of the speedometer while the trip odometer is displayed.
-If the trip odometer is displayed, press and release the "Select" button to return the display to the total odometer value.
+To see the trip odometer, press and release the SELECT control on the upper right side of the speedometer.
+To zero out the trip odometer, press and release the RESET control on the upper left side of the speedometer while the trip odometer is displayed.
+If the trip odometer is displayed, press and release the SELECT control to return the display to the total odometer value.